iankronquist/beeswax/README.md

 ------------
 On OS X with homebrew you'll need VirtualBox and vagrant:

-First, initialize and start the docker-machine vm:
+First, initialize and start the vm:
 ```
 $ vagrant up --provision
 ```